|San Quentin Inmate # 20626|

 |Folsom Inmate, # 8764 (1913)|

 His life of crime didn't end there.
 He was picked up again on 1st degree burglary charges and sentenced to Folsom once again on June 24, 1913 up until January 27, 1917.
-To read all about Gillette and Rowe's escape, please click here and it will redirect you to my other blog!
+To read all about Gillette and Rowe's escape, please click here!
 Thank you for visiting!